Science, Medicine & Technology Program

 Students are required to cite in their report all the sources they used in their research.
 Any standard method of citation is acceptable.
 Internet sites are cited using the address (URL) of those sites.
 All other references are to be cited with the name of author, year, title of paper or book, page, and publisher.

-At noon on Saturday July 29, the final electronic paper is due (email to instructor).
+At noon on Saturday before the 10th week, the final electronic paper is due (email to instructor).
 The paper should be equivalent to at least 10 pages of text (Times font, double-spaced type with one inch margin on all sides).
 In addition to the 10 pages of text, students may add pictures, tables, graphs, charts, figures, and any other supplementing materials as they see fit.
 The total length of the paper, however, may not exceed the equivalent of 20 pages.

 In addition to the written report, students are required to make an oral class presentation.
 The presentations will take place during the last class of the term.